Blog>Sleep Advice> What Temperature Should a Baby’s Room Be?

 You can assess if your baby is overheating by gently touching the back of their neck or stomach as they sleep.
 If they’re hot to touch or feel sweaty, start removing layers to lower their body temperature.
 Additional signs of overheating to look out for include rapid breathing, rashes, restlessness, red ears, and flushed cheeks.

-On the other hand, you’ll check the same areas plus their chest and back to gauge how cold they are.
-If they feel cold, but are otherwise doing okay, keep adding one layer until they’re comfortable.
-Make sure to look for signs of hyperthermia, including constant shivering, slow breathing, pale skin, and dilated pupils.
+On the other hand, you’ll check the same areas, plus their chest and back, to gauge how cold they are.
+If they feel cold but are otherwise doing okay, keep adding one layer until they’re comfortable.
+Make sure to look for signs of hypothermia, including constant shivering, slow breathing, pale skin, and dilated pupils.

 Wrapping Up: Ideal Temperature for Baby Room